rorywalsh/Noodle/SampleModule/Content/pres.md

 ---

-The following is from <font color="orange">Properties of Sound</font> a first year module on the B.A. in Audio and Music Production.
+The following is from <font color="orange">Sound Design</font>, a module on the Certificate in Sound Design for Interactive Application.

 ---